rmacduff/dmcnicks-mandrill/README.md

     }
 ```

-This will guess which MDA to configure based on the OS family of the node and
+This will guess which mailer to configure based on the OS family of the node and
 configure the mail domain of the node to be the node FQDN.
 You can specify
 a mail domain: